hauktoma/kafka-rest-proxy-perf-test/README.md

 - `kafkaConsumerGroup`: consumer group, should be newly created for each run to avoid messing up results between runs
 - `kafkaConsumerId`: ID of consumer, should be newly created for each run to avoid messing up results between runs
 - `minMessagesPerBatch` / `maxMessagesPerBatch`: number of messages in single HTTP producing request
-- `consumeTimeoutMs`: equivalent parameter to `timeout` parameter of the REST Proxy produce endpoint
+- `consumeTimeoutMs`: parameter used by producers as `timeout` parameter of the REST Proxy produce endpoint
   - https://docs.confluent.io/platform/current/kafka-rest/api.html#get--consumers-(string-group_name)-instances-(string-instance)-records
-- `consumeMaxBytesMs`: equivalent parameter to `max_bytes` of REST proxy
+- `consumeMaxBytesMs`: parameter used by producers as `max_bytes` of REST proxy
   - https://docs.confluent.io/platform/current/kafka-rest/api.html#get--consumers-(string-group_name)-instances-(string-instance)-records
 - `commitInterval`: determines whether to use synchronous or async commits.
   - null -> synchronous commits